It's the Great Pancake, Cleveland Brown

-It's the Great Pancake, Cleveland Brown is the fourth episode of the second season of The Cleveland Show.
-It aired on November 7, 2010 on Fox.
+It's the Great Pancake, Cleveland Brown is the fourth episode of the second season of the American animated television series The Cleveland Show, and the 25th episode overall.
+It originally aired on November 7, 2010 on Fox.

 The episode was written by Aseem Batra and directed by series regular Ron Rubio before the conclusion of the second production season.
 The episode was the first Halloween special of the series.